 See your “Summary of Key Plan Provisions” (SPP) for SFERS’ service credit formula.
-If you have additional questions concerning service credit, you can write to the Retirement System, or visit our office in person at 1145 Market Street, 5th Floor, San Francisco, CA 94103
+If you have additional questions concerning service credit, email us at email@example.com.

 Q: My annual compensation for the current year does not appear to be accurate.
 How is it calculated?

 A: Your annual compensation for the current year is the amount you have earned as of the fiscal year-to-date.
 Annual compensation is updated bi-weekly according to payroll records.
 Please note that your compensation displayed in mySFERS is lagged by one pay period, so it does not reflect earnings from the pay period immediately prior to the “as of” date.
-If you have questions concerning annual compensation, you can write to the Retirement System, or visit our office in person at 1145 Market Street, 5th Floor, San Francisco, CA 94103
+If you have questions concerning annual compensation, email us at firstname.lastname@example.org.

 Q: I am logged into mySFERS, but I cannot find records of my documents for years prior to 2014.
 Are they available in mySFERS?

 A: We are providing member documents for the most current year only including annual statements for active members, and 1099R forms and advice notices for retired members.
 Each member will accumulate an archive of documents as they are generated going forward.